-All families with or without the experience of a child with chronic illness have routine difficulties they encounter: finances, sibling relationships, child-care, parenting and marital stress, the handling of developmental milestones in their children—all while trying to maintain a normal social life.
+All families, with or without the experience of a child with chronic illness, encounter routine difficulties: finances, sibling relationships, child care, parenting and marital stress, the handling of developmental milestones in their children — all while trying to maintain a normal social life.

-When a child has a chronic illness, all of the normal tasks of parents and families are more difficult to carry out smoothly.
+When a child has a chronic illness, all of the normal tasks of parents and families can be affected.

 Increased Time Devoted to Help Children Cope

-Generally, when a child is chronically ill, one or both parents must increase the attention and time devoted to helping that child cope effectively with his or her illness.
+Generally, when a child has a chronic illness, one or both parents must increase the attention and time devoted to helping that child cope effectively with his or her illness.
 These tasks include making sure children take medications promptly and with proper technique; for school-age children, ensuring that they maintain their studies as best they can; and for younger children, fostering stimulating activities and interactions with other children despite their illness.

 Frequently, parents faced with a chronically ill child feel increased confusion as to whether they should continue to discipline the child as they would their other children, or as they do when the illness is under control.